hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1130

 If We had willed, We could have elevated him thereby, but he clung to the [life of the] earth and followed his desires.
 His likeness is that of a dog: if you attack it, it pants with its tongue lolling, and if you leave it, it still pants.
 Such is the example of the people who reject Our revelations.
-Therefore relate the stories, so that they may reflect.
+Therefore, relate the stories, so that they may reflect.

 # 1131